 In an effort to return some normalcy to Hurricane Katrina victims, the federal government has established several disaster assistance laws.
-These laws were structured to offer tax relief, flexibility for displaced workers, provide assistance for needy families, and assist individuals with disabilities.
+These laws were structured to offer tax relief, flexibility for displaced workers, provide assistance for needy families, and to assist individuals with disabilities.

-New federal laws established to assist Hurricane Katrina victims are as follows10:
+New federal laws established to assist Hurricane Katrina victims are as follows: 10

-Hurricane Katrina Tax Relief Act of 2005 became law, P.L.
-109-73 on September 23, 2005, when President Bush signed H.R.
+- > Hurricane Katrina Tax Relief Act of 2005 Becames Law, P.L.
+109-73 On September 23, 2005, when President Bush signed H.R.
 3768, the Katrina Emergency Tax Relief Act of 2005.
-The new law focuses on immediate tax relief to Hurricane Katrina victims and aims to spur commercial investment through corporate and other tax provisions.
-It also includes several provisions designed to assist lower-income families such as modifying the Work Opportunity Tax Credit and the EITC.
-It creates a new category of individuals, "Hurricane Katrina Employee," under the tax credit that presently includes residents of empowerment zones, TANF-eligible families, high-risk youth, veterans, Supplemental Security Income beneficiaries, and vocational rehabilitation referrals.
-It allows the credit to any employee from the core disaster area that is hired by an employer located in the core disaster area within a two-year period starting August 28, 2005.
-A shorter-term category was also created for any individual who was living in the core disaster area and who is hired before the end of this year, regardless of location of the employer.
+This law focuses on immediate tax relief to Hurricane Katrina victims and aims to spur commercial investment through corporate and other tax provisions.
+It also includes several provisions designed to assist lower-income families such as modifying the Work Opportunity Tax Credit and the Earned Income Tax Credit (EITC).
+It creates a new category of individuals, known as, "Hurricane Katrina Employees," under the tax credit that presently includes residents of empowerment zones, TANF-eligible families, high-risk youth, veterans, Supplemental Security Income beneficiaries, and vocational rehabilitation referrals.
+It allows the credit to any employee from the core disaster area who is hired by an employer located in the core disaster area within a two-year period starting August 28, 2005.
+A shorter-term category was also created for any individual who was living in the core disaster area who is hired before the end of this year, regardless of location of the employer.
 The law also gives the Department of the Treasury authority to ensure taxpayers do not lose deductions, credits, or filing status because of dislocations from Hurricane Katrina.
-It allows low-income working families an election to use prior-year income for the EITC and the child tax credit.
+It allows low-income working families an election to use prior-year income for the EITC and the child tax credit. - ➤ Flexibility for Displaced Workers Act Signed into Law, P.L.
+109-68 On September 23, 2005, President Bush signed H.R.
+3761 into law as P.L.
+109-72.
+Rep. Charles Boustany (R-La.) introduced the Flexibility for Displaced Workers Act.
+It will help displaced Gulf Coast workers